 With the ever-expanding world of social media marketing influence, the concept of the modern day “thought-leader” has not only experienced resurgence, it has also enjoyed an expanded application of what thought-leadership is and can be.
 Just last week, I had the opportunity to work with the awesome team at Prezi to create a kind of journey for modern day thought-leader.
 Out of this research developed a pathway and three key, absolute must-have drivers:

-- Passion and Drive – a characteristic all thought-leaders share.
-Not only do they have a new idea or way of thinking about something, they all posses an avalanche-like drive to share this idea with the masses.
-It is what keeps them awake at night, what makes them attend every conference, present at every forum, and write every blog post.
-You must have passion for the subject matter.
+A characteristic all thought-leaders share.
+Not only do they have a new idea or way of thinking about something, but they all also possess an avalanche-like drive to share this idea with the masses.
+It is what keeps them awake at night, which makes them attend every conference, present at every forum, and write every blog post.
+You must have a passion for the subject matter.
 Want some inspiration?
 Check out any TEDtalk.

 These three points just begin to scratch the surface of the path to thought-leadership but, truthfully influencers and innovators can come from anywhere…so, STAY MOTIVATED AND SHARE YOUR IDEAS! (also, checking out some of the steps summarized in the thought-leadership Prezi won’t hurt either.

 What does modern-day thought-leadership mean to you?
 How are you spreading your ideas?

 Meg Crawford writes for the Lulu Blog – Archived